wcharczuk/go-incr/README.md

 ![Graph](https://github.com/wcharczuk/go-incr/blob/main/_assets/basic_graph.png)

-`go-incr` is an incremental computation library to help implement partial computation of large graphs of operations.
+`go-incr` is an optimization tool to help implement partial computation of large graphs of operations.

-It is useful in situations where you want to efficiently compute the outputs of computations where only a subset of the computation changes based on changes in inputs.
+It's useful in situations where you want to efficiently compute the outputs of computations where only a subset of the computation changes based on changes in inputs.

 Think Excel spreadsheets and formulas, but in code.

+_Important caveat_ Very often code is faster _without_ incremental.
+Only reach for this library if you've hit a wall and need to add incrementality.

 # Inspiration & differences from the original